CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 apiClient.setPrivateKey("<YOUR_API_PRIVATE_KEY_IN_HEX>");
 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsApi();
-const chainId = "ETH"; // String | The chain ID, which is the unique identifier of a blockchain.
-You can retrieve the IDs of all the chains you can use by calling [List enabled chains](/v2/api-references/wallets/list-enabled-chains). apiInstance.getChainById(chainId).then((data) => {
+const chain_id = "ETH"; // String | The chain ID, which is the unique identifier of a blockchain.
+You can retrieve the IDs of all the chains you can use by calling [List enabled chains](/v2/api-references/wallets/list-enabled-chains). apiInstance.getChainById(chain_id).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);